Vermont

 Vermont demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-This includes primary education at 11.6%, secondary education at 9.4%, and tertiary education at 5.5%.
-Vermont's four schools have a combined enrollment of 2,726 students.
-The area has an ICSEA score of 1110, indicating significant socio-educational advantages and academic achievement.
-Educational provision is balanced with three primary schools and one secondary school serving distinct age groups.
-As an education hub, Vermont offers 24.0 school places per 100 residents, significantly above the regional average of 13.4, attracting students from surrounding communities.
+Vermont's four schools educate a combined total of 2,726 students, reflecting strong socio-educational advantages and academic achievement (ICSEA score: 1110).
+The area offers balanced education provision with three primary and one secondary school serving distinct age groups.
+It functions as an educational hub, offering 24.0 school places per 100 residents, significantly above the regional average of 13.4, attracting students from nearby communities.

 Frequently Asked Questions - Education